Destroy action

 use

-instead oflink_to
+button_toinstead oflink_to

 class ApplicationController < ActionController::Base